01yzzyu/ReChar/README.md

 # ReChar

-This is the project page of ReChar.
+This is the project page of ReChar: Revitalising Characters with Structure-Preserved and User-Specified Aesthetic Enhancements.

 ![mech](https://github.com/01yzzyu/ReChar/blob/main/assets/framework_00.png)